-After ovulation, progesterone is produced from the remains of the follicle that released the egg, the follicle is now called corpus luteum.
+After the ovulation, progesterone is produced from the remains of the follicle that released the egg, the follicle is now called corpus luteum.

 Corpus luteum is what produces progesterone, which the body needs to soften the endometrium (lining of the uterus).
 This makes it easier for the egg to attach if fertilized.
 If the egg isn’t fertilized, your period starts.

 An increase of progesterone levels in the body also increases the temperature, which is what the algorithm uses to confirm that and when you have ovulated.
 If the egg is not fertilized, the corpus luteum stops producing progesterone after approx. 12-16 days and your temperature drop to below your cover line again, and your period will show up soon.

 The luteal phase lasts between roughly 10-16 days, the average length is 14 days and is usually equally as long in every cycle.
 In the My cycle tab, you can see detailed information about your luteal phase, such as how long it usually lasts (the average length of your luteal phase) and your temperature variations.
 See this article to read more about the Statistics tabs and what you can learn from it.